 First Source has deep roots in education, initially founded as Utica Teachers Federal Credit Union in 1938.
 Community education in general, and especially money management education is very important to us.
-Financial literacy is one way we give back, helping others learn good financial habits at an early age is helpful throughout all aspects of life.
-We offer 2 free Financial Literacy Programs directly to schools and teachers for use in the classroom, and we offer free Financial Literacy programs to our members and the community at large.
+Financial literacy is one way we give back, helping others learn good financial habits at an early age.
+This is beneficial throughout all aspects of life.
+We offer free Financial Literacy Programs directly to schools and teachers for use in the classroom, and we offer free Financial Literacy programs to our members and the community at large.

-The curriculum is workbook and online-based and takes students through real life financial scenarios where they “choose their destination” as they go.
-The online learning center offers relationship builders for the students.
+The course takes students through age-appropriate, real life financial scenarios where they “choose their destination” as they go.
+The online learning center offers additional resources and relationship builders for the students.
 Once their course is completed, if the student opens a new First Source youth account, we will deposit $10 in their savings.
 We will also come to your classroom to present on a variety of life skills finance topics.

 We are excited about offering opportunities to better understand and manage finances, to our classrooms and community.
 We look forward to working with you!

 Speedbump Modal Called Incorrectly!